NVIDIA/spark-rapids/CONTRIBUTING.md

 for Databricks then you should use the `jenkins/databricks/build.sh` script and modify it for the version you want.

+See the [scala2.13](scala2.13) directory for instructions on how to build against Scala 2.13.

 To get an uber jar with more than 1 version you have to `mvn package` each version and then use one of the defined profiles in the dist module, or a comma-separated list of build versions.
 See the next section for more details.